 Prince Derek and Princess Odette are brought together as children from two neighbouring kingdoms.
 As they mature, they grow to love one another.
 Just as they announce their engagement, the exiled sorcerer Rothbart snatches Odette.
 Rothbart then places a curse on Odette whereby she is transformed into a swan, only ever able to return to human form when she stands in the moonlight over the lake beneath Rothbart’s castle.

 Richard Rich made five sequels – The Swan Princess and the Secret of the Castle/The Swan Princess: Escape from Castle Mountain (1997), The Swan Princess III (1998), The Swan Princess Christmas (2012), The Swan Princess: A Royal Family Tale (2014), The Swan Princess: Princess Tomorrow, Pirate Today!
-(2016) and The Swan Princess: Royalty Undercover (2017).
+(2016), The Swan Princess: Royalty Undercover (2017), The Swan Princess: A Royal Myztery (2018) and The Swan Princess: Kingdom of Music (2019).
 A further animated version of the Swan Lake story can be found in Barbie of Swan Lake (2003).

 The Swan Princess was the first solo directorial outing of former Disney animator Richard Rich.
 At Disney, Richard Rich had co-directed The Fox and the Hound (1981) and The Black Cauldron (1985).
 He then formed his own company, making a series of animated Biblical shorts – Joseph in Egypt (1992), Abraham and Isaac (1992), Moses (1993) and Joseph’s Reunion (1995).
 Subsequent to The Swan Princess, Rich directed the disappointing The King and I (1999), co-directed The Scarecrow (2000), based on Nathaniel Hawthorne’s Feathertop (1852), co-directed The Trumpet of the Swan (2001) and then solo directed Muhammed: The Last Prophet (2004).
 Most recently, Rich produced Alpha and Omega (2010) for Crest Animation and then directed three video sequels Alpha and Omega 2: A Howl-iday Adventure (2013), Alpha and Omega 3: The Great Wolf Games (2014), Alpha and Omega: The Legend of the Saw Toothed Cave (2014) and Alpha and Omega: Family Vacation (2015).